 “Oh, I’ll give it to you straight here: I actually received a phone call from the office, the day after I was released, saying that they received an email saying that they had messed up and that my contract was only 30 days non-compete and that if I wanted to prolong it to the 90 days, that they would do that for me.

 I thought that was weird as I was a budget cut, but you’re still willing to pay me in over two months.
 But it wasn’t me.
 I received my letter which said August 31st.
 So August 31st is my date.
 But also when it comes to the visa situation, the more time I have, the better so I can get prepared.
 So even if they gave me an out, I have to take it for my life, to get ready.”

-Though rumours of the former Isaiah ‘Swerve’ Scott entering the Face of the Revolution ladder match at AEW’s Revolution pay-per-view as a surprise seventh entrant ran through wrestling Twitter, Scott – now going as Swerve Strickland – instead made his All Elite Wrestling debut following the match, signing his contract on-stage next to Tony Schiavone.
+Though rumours of the former Isaiah ‘Swerve’ Scott entering the Face of the Revolution ladder match at AEW Revolution ran through wrestling Twitter, Scott – now going as Swerve Strickland – instead made his All Elite Wrestling debut following the match, signing his contract on-stage next to Tony Schiavone.

-The former EVOLVE Champion has since wrestled for New Japan Pro-Wrestling, PROGRESS Wrestling, and TERMINUS, but ultimately, signing a contract with All Elite Wrestling was the right call as he revealed on the Getting Over podcast (h/t Fightful):
+The former EVOLVE Champion wrestled for NJPW, PROGRESS, and TERMINUS but ultimately, signing a contract with AEW was the right call as he revealed on the Getting Over podcast (H/T to Fightful):

 “My cousin, Will Washington, who helped produce ‘Who We Are’ AEW album, he talks with Tony Khan frequently and does a lot of media scrums as well.
 He also does the Grapsody podcast with Righteous Reg and Phil Lindsey, shoutout to them.
 Tony Khan reached out to him because we’re family and was like, ‘what can we do about getting him here?’
 That was the bug in the ear.